On M List of Movie Reviews

 Mel Gibson is okay, but he's too clean-cut to believe.
 If his character is supposed to be "mad" after what happened to his wife and baby, I don't see it.
 Ironically, Hugh Keays-Byrne steals the show as Toecutter and has the best lines of anyone.

 Like El Mariachi and The Blair Witch Project, Mad Max holds the distinction of having one of the highest profit-to-cost ratio ever, grossing over $100 million against a budget of approximately $350,000.
-The enusuing sequel would be The Road Warrior which exceeded all expectations.
+The enusuing sequel is The Road Warrior which exceeds all expectations.

 All in all, Mad Max may have been something else during the late 70's, but it hasn't aged well.